 Keeping Your Child Safe

 The Governors and staff of Woodthorpe C of E Primary School take seriously their responsibility to promote the safeguarding and welfare of all children entrusted to our care.
+We have put together a Safeguarding Leaflet that gives useful help and information to parents and visitors.
+It sets out our Safeguarding offer to yourselves and explains what we do in order to keep the children, and adults in our school, safe from harm.

 The Designated Safeguarding Lead (DSL) is Mr M Windsor.